 Unacceptable: Dirty and/or torn footwear, sunglasses, pajamas, bare midriffs, exposed undergarments, and strapless tops are prohibited.
-Scrubs are not appropriate unless in an area where they are required attire (OR, Emergency Room, IV Room).
+Scrubs are appropriate in practice areas where they are approved or required.
 Hats/caps are prohibited.

 Individuals are expected to exhibit a professional appearance in dress, hygiene, grooming, and demeanor and to adhere to the standards of dress and behavior specified by the preceptor.
 These standards should be identical to those required of all pharmacy staff at the practice site.
 White jackets are to be worn at all times while in the clinical area unless another dress code is set by the preceptor.
-Business casual dress is appropriate for the women; a tie accompanying normal street attire is appropriate for the men.
 Denim jeans are inappropriate dress.
 Revealing attire is inappropriate dress.
 Sandals are generally not appropriate.
 It is important to always project a professional image.

-Official University of Oklahoma photo ID name tags revealing the individual's name and academic status (e.g., Doctor of Pharmacy, Resident) must be worn at all times in the practicum areas.
+Official photo ID name tags which reveal the individual's name and academic status (e.g., Doctor of Pharmacy, Resident) must be worn at all times in designated practice areas.